oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

 9. Repeat steps 2-7 until all setups are validated.
 10. Report the summary and return the status.

-The following modes are supported:
+Each mode is standalone since most of them include one another, unless specified otherwise.
+The following modes (`--mode`) are supported:
+* Listing (`L`).
+This flow executes steps 1-2.
+It allows to verify input files by parsing syntax and check, if all problem repro lines are valid.
+* Initialization (`I`).
+This flow executes steps 1-3.
+It allows to verify successful backend objects creation (especially large problems that take excessive memory and/or time to execute).
+* Execution (`R`).
+This flow executes steps 1-5.
+It saves time from running correctness when it is not needed.
-* Correctness mode: This is the default driver flow.
-It executes steps above skipping step 7.
+* Correctness (`C`).
+This is the default driver flow.
+It executes all steps, skipping step 7.
-* Performance mode: This flow executes steps above skipping step 6.
+* Performance (`P`): This flow executes all steps, skipping step 6.
-* Correctness & performance mode: This flow executes all step above.
+* Correctness & performance (`CP`).
+This flow executes all steps above.

-* Run mode: This flow executes steps 1-5 above.
-It allows to save time from running correctness when it is not needed.
-This mode is compatible with correctness or performance mode, though it will no longer be a run mode, but correctness or performance one.
-* Initialization mode: This flow executes steps 1-3 above.
-It allows to check successful primitive creation for large problems that take excessive memory and/or time to execute.
-This mode is standalone and is not compatible with other modes.
-* Listing mode: This flow executes steps 1-2 above.
-It allows to validate input files by parsing syntax and check if all problem repro lines are expected.
-  This mode is standalone and is not compatible with other modes.
+## Mode modifiers

+Modes may have extensions to their default behavior.
+Those extensions may be enabled by special mode modifiers (`--mode-modifier`).
+They have limited scope and applicability.
+See details next to each modifier to know their limits.
+The following modifiers are supported:

 ## Problem Statuses